About Our Scholarship Awards

 The Alumni Association provides the following scholarships each June:

-Two $1,000 Scholarships in the memory of Charles H. Williams, Lincoln’s first principal.
+Two $1,000 Scholarships are given in memory of Charles H. Williams, Lincoln’s first principal.
 Mr. Williams was a man to whom the school meant so much.
 Many of us remember him greeting students each morning at the 120 hallway ramp.
 Many of the fine traditions carried on today at the school were established under Mr. Williams’ leadership.

 A $1,000 Scholarship is given in memory of Harry C. Silcox, who was a graduate of Lincoln High School, an excellent Lincoln basketball player, and served Lincoln as a teacher, coach, vice-principal, and principal.
 Through Harry’s leadership many new and innovative programs were added to Lincoln’s curriculum.